sowoi/nextcloud-talk-bot/README.md

 Documentation can be found at [readthedocs.org](https://nextcloud-talk-bot.readthedocs.io).

+## Translations

+This project uses weblate for translation.

 ## License

 Licensed under the terms of GNU General Public License v3.0.
 See LICENSE file.

 ## Developer-Website